radulle/t9/README.md

 # T9

-Run `nx serve my` for a dev server.
+Run `nx serve` for a dev server.
 Navigate to http://localhost:4200.